sharbelxo/HowToSmartContract/Preparation.md

 ```

 ## Check-Up:
-To make sure you have Node.js and Git installed successfuly on your system.
-Run the following in your terminal(Command Prompt).
+To make sure you have Node.js and Git installed successfully on your system.
+Run the following in your terminal (Command Prompt).
 ```
 node -v